collocations.org

 They stood in silence as a mark of honour to the drowned sailors.

-the place/seat of honour, a roll of honour
+the place of honour, the seat of honour

 3. good reputation